lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC requires certain parameters to be agreed upon between Initiator and Responder.
 Some parameters can be agreed through the protocol execution (specifically cipher suite negotiation, see {{cs}}) but other parameters may need to be known out-of-band (e.g., which authentication method is used, see {{method}}).

-The purpose of the applicability statement is describe the intended use of EDHOC to allow for the relevant processing and verifications to be made, including things like:
+The purpose of the applicability statement is to describe the intended use of EDHOC to allow for the relevant processing and verifications to be made, including things like:

 1. How the endpoint detects that an EDHOC message is received.
 This includes how EDHOC messages are transported, for example in the payload of a CoAP message with a certain Uri-Path or Content-Format; see {{coap}}.
  * The method of transporting EDHOC messages may also describe data carried along with the messages that are needed for the transport to satisfy the requirements of {{transport}}, e.g., connection identifiers used with certain messages, see {{coap}}.